The House of Belonging

 No profit in them, he tried to tell her—too much to carve, too many small pieces to fabricate.
 But each child should have their own, the more intricate, the more beautiful, the better, in her opinion.

-She’d grown up with one.
-Her grandmother’s passed on.
+She’d grown up with one, her grandmother’s passed on.
 In his mind’s eye lived little Betty who escaped into a land of play, into a house of order, a house of kindness.
-Neither of them had too much of those during their childhood.
+Neither of them had those during their childhood.

 That’s why he dreamt of her last night—the dollhouse.